sai-krishna-msk/FaceRecognition/README.md

 I tried to code it myself, due to performance issues I ended up taking the help of Adrian's post

-### Training the model-:
+### Training the model:
-I have used svm to train the model of the embeddings, in open face implementation
+I have used svm to train the model on the embeddings, in open face implementation

-### Face recognition summary -:
+### Face recognition summary:
 Trying many different, methods(learning many implementations) I ended up with using implementation from [Post](https://www.pyimagesearch.com/2018/09/24/opencv-face-recognition/) You can go to final face recognition folder in the repo to implement it (by training it to your face and testing it out)

+### API:
+I have wrapped this model as an api, so that we can serve it on different platforms you can chekck that out [here](https://github.com/sai-krishna-msk/FaceRecognition-API)